kjmj/graph-experiment/README.md

 Some technical things - there was always one bar/slice in-between the two marked bars/slices, and we chose to exclude any sort of axis's from the charts.
 The bar chart was rendered upside down, and the stacked bar chart had only one bar.

 ## Results

+### Confidence Interval
+![Confidence Intervals](Experiment-R/Confidence%20Intervals.png)

 Here is the confidence interval for the three charts.
+As you can see, the bar chart performed best, followed by pie and then stacked bar.
 We will talk in more detail about our findings below.

-![Confidence Intervals](Experiment-R/Confidence%20Intervals.png)

 ### Bar
 ![Bar Chart](assets/bar.png)